AninditaBasu/indica/topics/datavis_sankey_mbhp.md

 <hr/>

-This timeline is generated from the data returned by `/mb/v1/weapons`.
+This diagram is generated from the data returned by `/mb/v1/weapons`.

 ```mermaid
 sankey-beta